3

 Does the Binding Ingredient Soften the Bark?

-Additionally, wrapping the brisket inside a foil will generate a lot of steam that can soften the bark.
+If you want a crispy bark, consider using olive oil instead.
+Wrapping the brisket inside foil will also generate a lot of steam, softening the bark.

 One way to mitigate the risk of the bark softening is to throw the brisket back onto the grill for another 10 minutes before slicing.